Meet the Clementine Gold Group team

 With a strong foundation in visual design and architectural software, Kim leads the creation of site planning strategies, renderings, and presentation materials using tools such as SketchUp, Rhino, Lumion, and Adobe Creative Suite.
 She is proficient in producing technical documentation using AutoCAD, Revit, and Civil 3D, and regularly incorporates GIS mapping (ArcGIS, QGIS) and parametric modeling (Grasshopper, Dynamo) into her work.

 Kim’s interest in human-centered design is underscored by years of public engagement, including leading the SEQR outreach for the Richardson-Olmsted Complex and shaping participatory processes for the Buffalo Green Code.
-Informed by her equity work with MWBEs across New York State and her collaborations with the University at Buffalo and Buffalo Public Schools, Kim applies inclusive design principles to signage, wayfinding, and spatial environments, with an eye toward accessibility, belonging, and user interaction.
+Informed by her work with small businesses across New York State and her collaborations with the University at Buffalo and Buffalo Public Schools, Kim applies inclusive design principles to signage, wayfinding, and spatial environments, with an eye toward accessibility, belonging, and user interaction.

 A natural mentor and collaborative leader, Kim has supervised interdisciplinary interns and early-career professionals across sectors.
-As an Oishei Leader of Color, and a board member for the Buffalo Central Terminal, The Exchange at Beverly Gray, and other civic organizations, she continues to expand access and equity across the built environment, public sector, and nonprofit spaces.
+As an Oishei Leader of Color, and a board member for the Buffalo Central Terminal, The Exchange at Beverly Gray, and other civic organizations, she continues to expand access across the built environment, public sector, and nonprofit spaces.

 DIRECTOR OF RESEARCH & DESIGN